militaryinvestor/militaryinvestor.github.io/_posts/2021-08-08-How-Much-Do-You-Need-To-Retire.md

 hidden: false
 ---

-**BLUF: To create your retirement target, you should plan to accumulate 25x - 33x times your annual cost of living, minus your after-tax retirement pay and disability, and then account for inflation.**
+**BLUF: To create your retirement target, you should plan to accumulate 25x - 33x times your annual cost of living, minus your after-tax retirement pay and disability, and then adjust for inflation.**

 Let’s face facts.
 If you are in the military, you probably don’t have enough saved for retirement.
 If you’re enlisted, that’s doubly true.
 With rare exceptions, many enlisted members have only minimal savings, and are definitely not investing enough to build a comfortable retirement.
 I get it… you have bills to pay, and we have a good retirement pension ahead of us.
 Isn’t that enough to retire on?